Garberchov/GARBER_INSTITUTE/INDEPENDENT_STUDY/outline.md

 V.2.
 How would cultural checks and balances be made to allow for free expression of individuals, whilst preventing what might be seen as gross oppression in one culture and normal in another.

 - V.2.a: This becomes a question of whether the Global Nation has a cultural relativist or universalist philosophical view, and if so, how is it enforced.
-  - V.2.a.i: For example, there is a belief from some Western Points of View that the Hijab that Muslim woman must wear is an affront to the self-determination and self-expression of that woman.
-How would the Global Nation handle this?
-  - V.2.a.i: In another example, should a certain age be mandated to wait until before you can accept a specifically religious or cultural practice?
-For example, should a child in the Christian faith be able to be baptized before they have a certain number of years of life experience?
-If they aren't declared old enough to vote as they do not have sufficient cognitive ability to make that decision, why should they be able to join a religion?
-Does that not infringe on their fundamental rights of self-expression and self-determination[I.1.d]?

 ### VI: Conclusion

-- VI.1: Why Give Up Sovereignty? - VI.1.a: Summary of Economic, Political&Systemic, and Cultural&Social benefits of a Global Nation. - VI.1.a.i: Back to Switzerland, they joined the Schengen Area, but not the EU.
+- VI.1: Why Give Up Sovereignty?
+  - VI.1.a: Summary of Economic, Political&Systemic, and Cultural&Social benefits of a Global Nation.
+    - VI.1.a.i: Back to Switzerland, they joined the Schengen Area, but not the EU.
 Why should they give up their sovereignty to the Global Nation?
+Use them as the example of a nation that despite great wealth would benefit from the Global Nation.
+    - VI.1.a.ii: Back to Second Marhshall Plan, and the effective short-term bribe to the poorer regions of the world to speed up development to ensure long-term stability of the Global Nation.
-Use them as the example of a nation that despite great wealth would benefit from the Global Nation. - VI.1.a.ii: Back to Nigeria, an example of a poor but growing nation that would benefit from the Global Nation for their own reasons: economic growth, political stability, elimination of corruption, integration into the global economy. - VI.1.a.iii: Back to the United States, an example of a nation that would benefit from the Global Nation despite already being the most powerful, wealthiest, and most influential nation in the world. - VI.1.b: Summary of the benefits of the Global Nation, and how it would be a net benefit for all of humanity.
+    - VI.1.a.iii: Back to the United States, an example of a nation that would benefit from the Global Nation despite already being the most powerful, wealthiest, and most influential nation in the world.
+  - VI.1.b: Summary of the benefits of the Global Nation, and how it would be a net benefit for all of humanity.